Andy Griffith Show

 It is during the very first episode, we learn that Opie has been taught to pray and to believe in God.

-As Opie grew up both physically and professionally he knew he had been shaped and influenced by a great man.
-Ron Howard thought of Andy as a favorite uncle who valued his opinion and treated him good.
+As Opie grew up both physically and professionally, he knew he had been shaped and influenced by a great man.
+Ron Howard thought of Andy as a favorite uncle who valued his opinion and treated him well.

 Here are some of the Memories that Ron Howard shares about lessons he learned from Andy Griffith: